matthiasblomme/Ace_test_cases/README.md

 ### Json To Xml
 A very basic and dumb flow to demonstrate how to convert between json and xml with a single line of code.

+### Json Validation
+Validating JSON messages on the http input node and with a validate node.
+Supplied an invalid json schema (with https for the schema definition) since I ran into that paticular issue.

 ### Single and Double Quotes
+An esql test to remove single and/or double quotes

 ### Timer and File
 A flow to check and test that 2 input nodes start 2 input threads.